angoudjou/angoudjou/README.md

 ### Hi there 👋
+I am a full stack Software Engineer.

+I work on different types of applications : Cloud applications, Multiplatform desktop Applications, Database and Data Reporting.

+I am a certified Microsoft Cloud Developer

+Feel free to reach out to me for any questions or opportunities you may have and think that I can help.

+My personal website is www.us.asengo.info

+Thanks
 <!--
 **angoudjou/angoudjou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.